fondlez/wow-sounds/README.md

 Some sound names can be tricky to find, e.g. they are not directly associated with a spell or NPC in a WoW database.
 I will list them here - with credit - and you are welcome to provide others to benefit the WoW community:

 ### Spell ###
-* Ability global cooldown fizzles [credit: fondlez]:
+* Ability global cooldown fizzles:
     * *Sound\Spells\Fizzle\FizzleFireA.wav*
     * *Sound\Spells\Fizzle\FizzleFrostA.wav*
     * *Sound\Spells\Fizzle\FizzleHolyA.wav*